 Prequalification

-Prequalification is an early estimate of mortgage fit based on preliminary borrower information rather than full underwriting.
+Early lender estimate of mortgage fit based on preliminary borrower information rather than full documentation.

 Prequalification is an early estimate of how a borrower may fit a mortgage, usually based on preliminary information rather than full documentation and underwriting.